tud-ccc/mocasin/doc/getting_started.rst

 Getting Started
 ===============

-Pykpn sources are available from https://cc.inf.tu-dresden.de/gitlab/pykpn/pykpn
+Mocasin sources are available from https://cc.inf.tu-dresden.de/gitlab/mocasin/mocasin

 Dependencies
 ------------

-The pykpn package depends on python and virtualenv.
+The mocasin package depends on python and virtualenv.
 We support python 3.6 and python 3.7.
 To use some of the numerical libraries included you also need BLAS+LAPACK.

 In a Debian-based system (e.g. Ubuntu), you can install these as follows: